 Once it’s time to make their way into the secret air cabins, the flight crew can change into pajamas (some airlines provide them while others bring their own), and hang their uniforms outside of the curtain so that other crew members know that someone is there.

 Not all airlines have the same layout.
-Some have beds stacked like bunk beds, others have beds on the left and right hand side, separated between a middle isle, and some even have beds surrounding each other side-by-side (almost like a circle).
+Some have beds stacked like bunk beds, others have beds on the left and right-hand side, separated between a middle aisle, and some even have beds surrounding each other side-by-side (almost like a circle).

 Pilots, on the other hand, usually have a separate resting spot that’s a bit more luxurious than what the crew is entitled to.
 For instance, on the Boeing 777, the pilot’s resting room has two business class seats, two beds and some planes even have a sink and lavatory.
 Must be nice to be a pilot!

 Since many airlines have four pilots on board, two of which are captains and the other two are first officers, they divide their time between relaxing and flying, just like the cabin crew.

 (Image source: Wimp.com)